Random Access Channel Coding in the Finite Blocklength Regime: Tests for No Active Transmitters

-The following theorem bounds the probability that the Kolmogorov-Smirnov statistic exceeds a threshold $\gamma_0$. \begin{theorem}[Dvoretzky-Kiefer-Wolfowitz \cite{dvoretzky1956, massart1990}] Let $Y_1, \dots, Y_n$ be drawn i.i.d. according to an arbitrary distribution $P_{Y_0}$ with cumulative distribution function $F_0$ on $\mathbb{R}$.
+The following theorem bounds the probability that the Kolmogorov-Smirnov statistic exceeds a threshold $\gamma_0$. \begin{theorem}[Dvoretzky-Kiefer-Wolfowitz \cite{dvoretzky1956, massart1990}] Let $Y_1, \dots, Y_n$ be drawn i.i.d. according to an arbitrary distribution $P_{Y_0}$ with the CDF $F_0$ on $\mathbb{R}$.
 For any $n \in \mathbb{N}$ and $\gamma_0 > 0$, it holds that